MDharmik/devTinder/src/homework.md

 - JS object vs json object
 - Add the express.json middleware to your app
 - make /signup API dynamic to recive data from end user
+- API - Get user by email
+- API - Feed API - GET /feed - get all the users from database
+- API - get user by id